hbeni/fgcom-mumble/docs/NEC_MODELING_DOCUMENTATION.md

 This document provides comprehensive guidance for creating NEC (Numerical Electromagnetics Code) models for antenna simulation, including wavelength calculations, minimum spacing requirements, and practical examples for various vehicle types.

-**⚠️ CURRENT STATUS**: The automated pattern generation system is not working correctly.
-The script `scripts/pattern_generation/generate_all_patterns.sh` is not properly generating patterns at multiple altitudes for aircraft.
-Manual pattern creation is recommended until this issue is resolved.
+**✅ CURRENT STATUS**: The automated pattern generation system has been updated and is now working correctly.
+The script `scripts/pattern_generation/simplified_nec_generator.sh` now uses `.nec` files exclusively and properly generates patterns at multiple altitudes for aircraft with parallel processing support.

 ## VHF/UHF Professional Antennas